christianwach/civi_member_sync/README.md

 ## Configuration ##

-Before you get started, be sure to have created all of your membership types and membership status rules for CiviMember as well as the WordPress role(s) you would like to synchronize them with.
+Before you get started, you wil need to create all of your membership types and membership status rules for CiviMember as well as the WordPress role(s) you would like to synchronize them with.

-**Note:** Only one CiviCRM membership type can synchronize with one WordPress role since a WordPress user can have only one role in WordPress.

-**Note:** At present, this plugin will only sync membership roles on user login, user logout and on a daily basis.
+**Note:** At present, this plugin syncs membership roles on user login, user logout and on a scheduled basis.

 1. Visit the plugin's admin page at *Settings* --> *CiviCRM Member Role Sync*.
 2. Click on *Add Association Rule* to create a rule.
 You will need to create a rule for every CiviCRM membership type you would like to synchronize.
 For every membership type, you will need to determine the CiviMember states that define the member as "current" thereby granting them the appropriate WordPress role.
 It is most common to define *New*, *Current* & *Grace* as current.
 Similarly, select which states represent the "expired" status thereby removing the WordPress role from the user.
 It is most common to define *Expired*, *Pending*, *Cancelled* & *Deceased* as the expired status.
 Also set the role to be assigned if the membership has expired in "Expiry Role".
 3. It may sometimes be necessary to manually synchronize users.
 Click on the "Manually Synchronize" tab on the admin page to do so.
-You will likely use this when you initially configure this plugin to synchronize your existing users.
+You will want to use this when you initially configure this plugin to synchronize your existing users.

 Be sure to test this plugin thoroughly before using it in a production environment.
 At minimum, you should log in as a test user to ensure you have been granted an appropriate role when that user is given membership.
 Then take away the membership for the user in their CiviCRM record, log back in as the test user, and make sure you no longer have that role.